-As the military-to-military events drop off in numbers, the civilian tocivilian events are picking up numbers and in diverse areas.
+As the military-to-military events drop off in numbers, the civilian to-civilian events are picking up numbers and in diverse areas.
 Various civilian exchanges have taken place in 2002 and more are planned for 2003.
 The areas of exchange are at the State Governmental level with the Minister of Interior, the Ministry of Education with the Ohio State University and events planned for fire and police forces."

-The SPP has continued to be a particularly effective advocate for democratic ideals and the civilian control of the military.
-The Ohio Guard has provided Hungary with a concrete concept of the citizensoldier and has fostered a lasting relationship with between the two states.
+144 democratic ideals and the civilian control of the military.
+The Ohio Guard has provided Hungary with a concrete concept of the citizen-soldier and has fostered a lasting relationship with between the two states.
 It remains to be seen in what direction this innovative bilateral relation will go.